JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    }
    ```

-   * An HTML template page in `src/main/resources/index.html` for inserting the HTML code:
+   * An HTML template page in `src/main/resources/index.html` for inserting the JS code:

    ```html
    <!doctype html>